chinoio/chino-java/README.md

 is still granted, but developers should upgrade their Java version to keep up with the [Java SE support roadmap](https://www.oracle.com/technetwork/java/java-se-support-roadmap.html).

-#### Bug fixes
+#### Bug fixes, test and docs

-Improved overall quality of tests.
+Improved overall quality of tests and javadoc.

-Fixed URL parsing in ChinoAPI, where sometimes a double slash could be found
+Fixed URL parsing in ChinoAPI, where sometimes a double slash at the end of the API host URL wouldn't be removed.

+Overall improvements and minor fixes.

 ### 3.1.0